es24h/es24h.github.io/_posts/2025-04-09-query-script.md

 * If anything in the range between 490 and 510 pages should score equally well, you'd set `offset` to `10`.
 *  If the score should drop to `0.1` at 400 or 600 pages, you'd set `scale` to `90` and `decay` to `0.1`.

-Put together as a search request that uses a Gaussian decay function:
+Using a Gaussian decay function, the search request looks like this:

 ```json
 GET books/_search